jolars/normreg/paper/rebuttal.md

 > orthogonality, which is often not the case in real data.
 It would be beneficial
 > to include analysis and experimental results for these scenarios.

-See the general response regarding the assumption of orthogonality.
+Please see the general response regarding the assumption of orthogonality.

 > ## Experimental Designs Or Analyses
 >
 > The experiments provided metrics for various parameters; it would be helpful to
 > include accuracy comparison results.

->
+Could you please clarify what you mean by "accuracy" here?

 > This paper should conduct more experiments on large-scale classification tasks.

-We would be happy to include results on additional data sets, which we will present in the supplementary material.
+We are happy to include results on additional data sets, which we will present in the supplementary material.
 Here is an updated Figure 16, which we will include in the new version o the paper as well, featuring several new data sets.